Senate Republican says U.S. police reform proposal may be done in week or two

+United StatesSenate Republican says U.S. police reform proposal may be done in week or two

-WASHINGTON (Reuters) - One day after a Minnesota jury convicted a police officer for the murder of George Floyd, Republican U.S. Senator Tim Scott said on Wednesday he may be finished with drafting a proposal for a policing reform bill in the next week or two.
+One day after a Minnesota jury convicted a former police officer for the murder of George Floyd, Republican U.S. Senator Tim Scott said on Wednesday he may be finished with drafting a proposal for a policing reform bill in the next week or two.

-Scott introduced a policing bill last summer, amid global protests sparked by the death of Floyd, an African-American man who white police officer Derek Chauvin killed by kneeling on his neck for more than nine minutes.
+Scott introduced a policing bill last summer during global protests sparked by the death of Floyd, an African-American man whom white Minneapolis police officer Derek Chauvin killed by kneeling on his neck for more than nine minutes.
 That bill failed in the Senate after Democrats said it relied too much on incentives rather than mandating changes.

-“I think we are on the verge of wrapping this up in the next week or two, depending on how quickly they respond to our suggestions,” Scott said.
+"I think we are on the verge of wrapping this up in the next week or two, depending on how quickly they respond to our suggestions," Scott told reporters.

 Scott said his proposal would make it easier for victims of police violence to sue police departments, rather than police officers.